 Through Vietnamese friends, I know that many Vietnamese don’t care one way or the other.
 They use Saigon when speaking because it’s easier to say, and Ho Chi Minh City for anything official.
 For many, it’s really as simple as that.

 My next guess revolves around the city’s history.
-I think there are likely locals here in Ho Chi Minh City who refer to it as Saigon, not out of brevity, but because they or their ancestors (parents, grandparents, great-grandparents) are from what was Saigon.
+I think there are locals here in Ho Chi Minh City who refer to it as Saigon, not out of brevity, but because they or their ancestors (parents, grandparents, great-grandparents) are from what was Saigon (before it was renamed).

 For those born here before it was renamed, it may always be Saigon to them.
 And since family and ancestral worship are very important parts of Vietnamese culture, this bond with Saigon would be passed down.

-Clearly, some people call it Saigon or Ho Chi Minh City based on political views.
-But it is hard to tell people’s motivations because saying Saigon really is just much zippier.
+I think it’s fair to say that some people call it Saigon or Ho Chi Minh City based on political views.
+But without knowing each person’s background or views, it’s hard to tell people’s motivations because saying Saigon really is just much zippier.

-When texting with Vietnamese friends, I don’t think I’ve ever seen someone write “Ho Chi Minh City.”
+When texting with Vietnamese friends, I don’t think I’ve ever seen someone write “Ho Chi Minh City” in full.
 It’s usually “Saigon,” “SG,” “HCM,” “HCMC,” or “HCM City.”
 All of those are common when texting.

 Before the renaming and before all of the current city’s districts, Saigon referred to the city center areas of District 1 and District 3 and their surroundings.
 Because of this, some Vietnamese use Saigon to refer to the city center.